Fight begins over Trump's taxes, lawyer slams Democrats' request

 Congressional Republicans oppose Neal’s effort, saying such a move sets a dangerous precedent by turning the confidential tax documents of a U.S. citizen into a political weapon.

 A tax committee spokesman said it had no comment for now.
+An IRS spokesman did not immediately respond to a request for comment, and a spokeswoman for the Justice Department declined to comment.

 When Neal filed his request to IRS Commissioner Charles Rettig two days ago, Neal said it was “critical to ensure the accountability of our government and elected officials.”